Sorry, you need to enable JavaScript to visit this website.

 Eligibility & Priority Resources

-Refer to these resources to learn more about the DoD priority structure.
+Refer to these resources to learn more about the DOD priority structure.